Definition of NDT

 - Holiday Detector

-Radiography is a part of the Non Destructive Test (NDT) that uses x-rays or gamma rays that can penetrate almost all metals except lead and some solid material so that it can be used to reveal defects or discrepancies behind metal walls or within the material itself.
+Radiography is a part of the Non Destructive Test that uses x-rays or gamma rays that can penetrate almost all metals.
+RT reveal defects or discrepancies behind metal walls or within the material itself.

 Radiography Test Principles of Work

-Radiation intensity will change depending on the thickness of the material and Density Material so that it will produce a different shadow on the Radiography Test film
+Radiation intensity will change depending on the thickness of the material and Density Material.
+Radiation will produce a different shadow on the Radiography Test film.

 Advantages of Radiography Test :